Naughtless/CurrencyMapper/README.md

-# This is a private project.
+# This is a Private Project

 The source code is open to be studied, but the _**sensitive customer files**_ are not included.